UnifiedPush/common-proxies/README.md

 ### Reverse Proxy

 Use the following nginx config, or the equivalent for your reverse proxy.
-The following snippet goes with the same domain as your push provider (probably Gotify).
+The following snippet goes inside the same domain as your push provider (probably Gotify).

 ```nginx
 location ~ ^/(FCM|UP|_matrix) {